 With Process Definitions, when a potential client calls, the system will automatically direct the employee to gather basic information and set an appointment for a consultation.
 During the consultation, if the new client decides to move forward, the system can be set up to move to the next phase of your new client onboarding process, such as offering a retainer and, if that’s accepted, moving to the non-disclosure agreement phase.
 With a workflow in place, employees are less likely to miss a step, since the system will automatically move to the next stage based on their input.

 CRM reduces duplicate entry while also giving employees access to a client’s history with a firm.
-Sugar also includes referral tracking, which lets firms track all their referrals, eventually making it easier to identify a client’s likelihood of referring someone else.
+Sugar also includes referral tracking, which lets firms track all their referrals, eventually making it easier to identify a client’s likelihood of referring to someone else.
 Once enough of these referrals are in the system, the CRM will keep an ongoing list of a firm’s top referral sources to allow them to spend more time nurturing those clients.

 Through CRM, employees can also send emails to a large group of related clients at once.
 This makes it easier to show appreciation for referrals, invite top clients to certain events, or simply send a welcome email to everyone who has recently signed on with your firm to handle their case.
 With these tools in place, your firm will find it easier to nurture your client relationships and encourage loyalty.